charmplusplus/charm/doc/charm++/manual.rst

 Checkpoint/Restart-Based Fault Tolerance
 ----------------------------------------

-Charm++ offers a couple of checkpoint/restart mechanisms.
+Charm++ offers two checkpoint/restart mechanisms.
 Each of these targets a specific need in parallel programming.
 However, both of them are based on the same infrastructure.